 Employees who reach normal retirement age/years may elect to participate in the Deferred Retirement Option Program (DROP).
 This program allows an employee to effectively retire under the Florida Retirement System (FRS) Pension Plan and begin accumulating his/her retirement benefits without terminating employment, for up to 96 months.
 While participating in DROP, monthly retirement benefits accumulate in the FRS Trust Fund.
 The earliest an employee may begin participation in DROP is the month they reach normal retirement date based upon age, or the month after the month of normal retirement date based upon years of service.
 If an employee delays application to participate in DROP, it may affect eligibility.
 Noninstructional employees must apply within one (1) year of reaching normal retirement age or years of service, whichever comes first, or participation will not be allowed.
 For instructional personnel, there is no time limit to participate after reaching normal retirement age.
-To apply for DROP, an employee must complete a DROP packet.
-The packet can be obtained by calling FRS at (844) 377-1888 or logging on to MyFRS.
+To apply for DROP, an employee must complete forms Optional DP-11, Optional DP-ELE, FRS-110 and SA-1a DROP packet.
+These forms The packet can be obtained by calling FRS at (844) 377-1888 or logging on to MyFRS.
 Contact Risk, Benefits and Wellness for more information.